AHSAppDevTeam/Arcadia-High-Mobile-iOS/README.md

  You should now be all set up and ready to compile the app!

  Tip: if you pull a commit that has either added or deleted a file and that file change is not shown in xcode, all you have to do is rerun `xcodegen` and `pod install` again.
 However, make sure you are in this directory: `.../Arcadia-High-Mobile-iOS/AHS/`.

+ # Updating to new version

+ When uploading a new version, make sure to change the bundle version info in `Info.plist` to the next version number.
+When doing this, make sure to change **both `Bundle version string (short)` AND `Bundle version` to the new version string**.

+ For all other steps, please follow online guides on how to publish iOS apps from XCode (because I'm too lazy to type it all out here).

+ Note: on App Store Connect, when the app finishes uploading, choose the encryption exempt option.
+Our app does not use encryption.